fighterpoul/gitflow_authors_linter/README.md

 # About

-gitflow_authors_linter is an official plugin for [gitflow_linter]() command line tool.
+gitflow_authors_linter is an official plugin for [gitflow_linter](https://github.com/fighterpoul/gitflow_linter.git) command line tool.
 The plugin checks if currently a single author does not have too many open, ongoing feature branches.
 Having multiple open feature branches by a single author might be an indicator that something is wrong with the process.
-On top of that merging all those branches might be complex in a near future.
+On top of that, merging all those branches might be complex in a near future.

 # Quick Start